 - Limited range of suitable medical situations or conditions that can be adequately addressed

-* If your loved one would like to try teleconsultation but does not know how to set it up, Homage can assign a caregiver to visit your home and prepare the necessary set up for the online consultation.
-Alternatively, you can have a house call doctor visit your home for an in-person consultation as well.
-Call our Care Advisors at 6100 0055 to find out more.
+* If your loved one would like to try teleconsultation but does not know how to set it up, Homage can assign a caregiver to visit your home and assist your loved one with their online consultation.

 Is consulting an online doctor safe?